-A. Minimum Power Routing
+A. Minimum Power Routing (MPR)

-In [7], Das et al. studied a single-session minimum-power broadcast tree problem with omni-directional antennas.
+In [6], Das et al. studied a single-session minimum-power broadcast tree problem with omnidirectional antennas.
 Although the authors proposed three mixed integer linear programming (MILP) formulations, no explicit solutions were given.
 It is well known that an MILP problem is NP-hard in general [10].
-In [11], Guo and Yang studied the singlesession minimum-power multicast tree problem in the context of directional antennas (with fixed beam-width).
+In [11], Guo and Yang studied the single-session minimum-power multicast tree problem in the context of directional antennas (with fixed beamwidth).
 They also formulated the problem into an MILP.
 Again, there is no explicit analytic solution (due to NP-hardness).
 Although there is software available to solve MILP problems, a solution is obtainable only for small-sized problems.

 It is important to realize that the minimum-power broadcast tree problem cannot be translated into a spanning-tree problem, which can be solved in polynomial time.
-The minimum cost spanning-tree problem addresses a connected graph with predefined edges and associated costs.
-The objective is to select edges with minimum total cost that connects all vertices in the graph, where the total cost is the sum of costs of selected edges.
-But in wireless networks, which are broadcast in nature (or partially broadcast in the case of directional antennas), the total cost at a node is not a simple summation of the cost of its outgoing links.
+The spanning-tree problem addresses a connected graph with predefined edges and associated costs.
+The objective is to select edges with the minimum total cost that connects all vertices in the graph, where the total cost is the sum of costs of selected edges, but in wireless networks that are broadcast in nature (or partially broadcast in the case of directional antennas), the total cost at a node is not a simple summation of the cost of its outgoing links.

-In [4], Cagalj et al. proved that, for omni-directional antennas, the minimum-power broadcast tree problem is NP-complete.
-Since 1) broadcast is a special case of multicast; and 2) omni-directional antenna is a special case of directional antenna, we conclude that the minimum-power multicast tree problem is NP-hard under either omni-directional or directional antennas, which we summarize in the following lemma.
+In [4], Cagalj et al. proved that for omnidirectional antennas, the minimum-power broadcast tree problem is NP-complete.
+Since broadcast is a special case of multicast and the omnidirectional antenna is a special case of the directional antenna, we conclude that the minimum-power multicast tree problem is NP-hard under either omnidirectional or directional antennas, which we summarize in the following lemma.

-Lemma 1: For either directional or omni-directional antenna, the problem of finding a static minimum-power multicast tree is NP-hard.
+Lemma 1: For either directional or omnidirectional antenna, the problem of finding a static minimum-power multicast tree is NP-hard.